martinfleis/phd-thesis/source/13_Propositions.md

 - primary and contextual characters
 - selection of primary characters
 - selection of contextual characters
-*identification of OTU using unsupervised ML*
+*identification of OTU using cluster analysis*
 - clustering method (==justify selection==)
 	- ==move from ch7?==